 Tina Turner was everywhere in 1985.
-Private Dancer was on its way to selling 15 million copies worldwide and Tina tirelessly wowed audiences throughout Europe and across America on a year-long tour that would have been the death of any hard-living heavy metal band.
+Private Dancer was on its way to selling 15 million copies worldwide, and Tina tirelessly wowed audiences throughout Europe and across America on a year-long tour that would have been the death of any hard-living heavy metal band.

-She was singing duets with Lionel Richie, Elton John, Bryan Adams, Mick Jagger, David Bowie and, in her spare time, Turner did the awards-show circuit, picking up an armful of Grammys for What’s Love Got To Do With It? and winning the MTV prize for best female video.
+She was singing duets with Lionel Richie, Elton John, Bryan Adams, Mick Jagger, David Bowie, and, in her spare time, Turner did the awards-show circuit, picking up an armful of Grammys for What’s Love Got To Do With It? and winning the MTV prize for best female video.

-But her most surprising coup of 1985 came in the movie Mad Max: Beyond Thunderdome where she effortlessly stole scenes from Mel Gibson in her role of Auntie Entity, the hardened queen of a post-nuclear holocaust community called Bartertown.
+But her most surprising coup of 1985 came in the movie Mad Max: Beyond Thunderdome, where she effortlessly stole scenes from Mel Gibson in her role of Auntie Entity, the hardened queen of a post-nuclear holocaust community called Bartertown.

 She didn’t sing a note on camera, but Turner’s dramatic performance resonated with the kind of determination to survive that marked her post-Ike stardom.

 Turner revealed in her 2018 memoir My Love Story that she had multiple life-threatening illnesses.
 She had high blood pressure since 1978, which remained mostly untreated, and resulted in damage to her kidneys and eventual kidney failure.